 What About Refunds?

-If a student?s annual earnings during the tax year – 6 April to 5 March – do not exceed the annual threshold for making repayments, but some student loan deductions have been made because monthly earnings in some months during the year were over the threshold, then the student can apply for a refund.
-This may occur if the student only working for a few months of the year or earnings in some months were lower than the threshold.
+If a student’s annual earnings during the tax year – 6 April to 5 March – do not exceed the annual threshold for making repayments, but some student loan deductions have been made because monthly earnings in some months during the year were over the threshold, then the student can apply for a refund.
+This may occur if the student is only working for a few months of the year or earnings in some months were lower than the threshold.

 If you, as an employer, need some help and advice on dealing with student load repayments, please contact us.